-The Big Data Landscape in 2016
+The Big Data Landscape

 Big data is no longer an obscure term, seen as exclusively reserved for multinational corporations.
 Thanks to the rise of a multitude of software options, even very small businesses now have the opportunity to incorporate data into the way they do business on a daily basis.